Marine Solutions has four vessels to cater for a wide variety of project types and working conditions. All vessels are

 Matt has over 10 years experience in marine and coastal ecological research and consultancy with a specific background and interests in marine spatial planning effects, quantitative community ecology, species-habitat modelling and trophic interactions of temperate marine fish.
 Matt fulfills a Project Officer role at Marine Solutions, carrying out field work, data management and analysis and report production across all areas of our business.
 Matt possesses strong practical field capabilities and experience; he is a qualified ADAS Occupational Scientific Diver (Part 6) and AMSA Coxswain (Grade 1) with extensive experience operating, working aboard and coordinating diving operations from small coastal research vessels and extensive coastal and offshore skipper experience.
 He possesses extensive experience carrying out fish and benthic community sampling, plankton and water quality sampling, baited underwater video and underwater visual survey techniques.
 Matt has worked in various environmental consultancies in Australia, New Zealand and the United Kingdom and has been involved in research investigating species-habitat interactions of marine fish and environmental feedback systems of kelp-reef habitats.

 Tim holds a PhD in marine ecology from the University of Tasmania and has over 15 years’ experience working in marine and freshwater environments.
 Tim has been involved in monitoring programs in intertidal shores, rocky reef, estuarine, river and lake ecosystems.
 He has extensive experience in marine sediment sampling and analysis, as well as the use of video to collect habitat and behavioral data, including with remotely operated vehicles (ROVs), airborne drones and baited remote underwater video (BRUVs).
 Tim holds a Coxswain boat license and dive controller certificate with over 250 hours working underwater.

 Anna has a Masters in Public Health and Tropical Medicine and joined Marine Solutions as logistic manager in 2017.
-She manages logistics for multiple large statewide projects including ordering, labeling, packing and shipping equipment.
+She manages logistics for multiple large state-wide projects including ordering, labelling, packing and shipping equipment.
 She works closely with various stakeholders and maintains strong partnerships with laboratory personnel, field operation and site managers and her colleagues.
 Since commencing at Marine Solutions, Anna has been instrumental in the upgrading of essential logistical processes and systems and in redesigning office, laboratory and storage space for improved efficiency.